 NOTE: Some of the following may not be presently available due to prior commitments.
-If you would like to volunteer for one of the committees listed below, please submit a letter of request along with a completed volunteer application and any qualifying credentials or references to:
+If you would like to volunteer for one of the committees listed below, please submit a letter of request along with any qualifying credentials or references to:

 Fort Worth Stock Show & Rodeo

 AGRICULTURAL DEVELOPMENT FUND: This Committee consists of approximately 38 members whose responsibility is to solicit contributions that are used as an above market bonus that is paid to prize winning Junior exhibitors that sell their animals at the Stock Show.
 This Committee solicits in excess of $220,000 annually through contributions ranging from $100 up to $10,000.
 The vast majority of this money is paid out to prize winning lamb, barrow and wether goat, breeding sheep, dairy cattle, youth dairy goats, youth rabbit and youth poultry exhibitors that do not have the opportunity to go through the Junior Sale of Champions public auction.
 There is an annual Ag.
 Fund Committee luncheon in October, which kicks off the fund drive, concluding each year on the 1st of December.